Bi-Lipschitz arcs in metric spaces with controlled geometry: Introduction

-The following is the main result of this paper: \begin{thm} Let $(X,d,\mu)$ be a $Q$-regular, complete metric measure space supporting a $p$-Poincar\'e inequality for some $1\leq p < Q-1$.
+The following is the main result of this paper: \begin{thm} Let $(X,d,\mu)$ be a $Q$-regular, complete metric measure space supporting a $p$-Poincar\'e inequality for some $1< p \leq Q-1$.
 If $A \subset \R$ and $f:A \to X$ is a bi-Lipschitz embedding, then $f$ extends to a bi-Lipschitz embedding $F:I \to X$ where $I$ is the smallest closed interval containing $A$. \end{thm}

-In Theorem~\ref{thm:main2} we prove a stronger quantitative version of this result in the sense that the bi-Lipschitz constant of $F$ depends only the bi-Lipschitz constant of $f$ and on the data from the Ahlfors $Q$-regularity and the Poincar\'e inequality.
+In Theorem~\ref{thm:main2} we prove a stronger quantitative version of this result in the sense that the bi-Lipschitz constant of $F$ depends only the bi-Lipschitz constant of $f$ and on the data of Ahlfors $Q$-regularity and the Poincar\'e inequality.
 Moreover, if $X$ is unbounded, then we can choose $I=\R$.

 A large variety of metric spaces satisfy the assumptions of Theorem~\ref{thm:1}, including orientable, $n$-regular, linearly locally contractible $n$-manifolds with $n\geq 3$ \cite{Semmes96}, Carnot groups \cite{Varopoulos, Jerison86} (which include Euclidean spaces and the Heisenberg group), certain hyperbolic buildings \cite{BP99}, Laakso spaces \cite{Laakso00}, and certain Menger sponges \cite{MTW,EBG}.